sudoer-Huatao/calc_ultra/README.md

 Supports:

-- Simple calculations
 - Derivatives
 - Partials
 - Implicit differentiation
 - Antiderivatives
 - Definite integrals
 - Improper integrals
-- Limits
+- Double integrals
+- Solving (sets) of equation(s)
-- One-sided limits
+- Vector/matrix operations
+- **A perfect interface to do calculations!**

 ## Note

 This is the module package of the Calc-ULTRA calculator.
-For the Python script of this package, visit <https://github.com/sudoer-Huatao/Calc-ULTRA> (unmaintained).
+For the Python script of this package, visit <https://github.com/sudoer-Huatao/Calc-ULTRA> (**unmaintained**).

 ## Installation and Running